pactus-project/PIPs/PIPs/pip-50.md

 ### 2. AnchorType Registry

-AnchorType is a lightweight client hint intended for application-level classification.
+`AnchorType` is a lightweight client hint intended for application-level classification.
-It does not create protocol-level behavior and must not be interpreted as an on-chain authorization or execution flag.
+ It does not create protocol-level behavior and MUST NOT be interpreted as an on-chain authorization or execution flag.

 Standardized values:

-0x00 = Raw Data / Generic Commitment
+* `0x00` = Raw Data / Generic Commitment
-0x01 = Service Manifest
+* `0x01` = Service Manifest
-0x02 = DID Document
+* `0x02` = DID Document
-0x03 = Verifiable Credential / Revocation Registry
+* `0x03` = Verifiable Credential / Revocation Registry
-0x04 to 0xFE = Reserved
+* `0x04` to `0xFE` = Reserved
-0xFF = Private / Encrypted / Proprietary Usage
+* `0xFF` = Private / Encrypted / Proprietary Usage

 The Reserved range is intentionally left undefined for future standardization without changing the field format.

 ### 3. Transaction Payload

-A new transaction payload type, PayloadTypeAnchor, is introduced.
+A new transaction payload type, `PayloadTypeAnchor`, is introduced.

 It supports three operations: